-On December 22, 1998, the Company acquired substantially all of the assets and certain of the liabilities of Communications Systems Division ("CSD"), a division of General DataComm, Inc., for a total purchase price of approximately \$17 million.
-The acquisition, which was accounted for as a purchase, was paid for in cash and financed primarily with notes payable.
-In conjunction with the acquisition, the Company and one of its wholly owned subsidiaries entered into Notes Payable arrangements for approximately \$16.3 million (Note 5).
-The consolidated statement of operations for the year ended December 31, 1998, includes the results of operations of CSD from the date of acquisition.
-The excess purchase price over the net tangible assets acquired was 16.8 million of which \$6.1 million was allocated to in-process research and development and \$10.7 million was allocated to other intangible assets.
-Amounts allocated to other intangible assets (classified as Goodwill and Other Intangible Assets, net in the accompanying consolidated balance sheets) include patents and intellectual property of \$8.7 million, work force of \$1.3 million and goodwill of \$671,000, all of which are being amortized over their useful lives which was five years on a weighted average basis.
-The allocation of purchase price is a preliminary estimate by management and is subject to further adjustment.
+On December 22, 1998, we acquired substantially all of the assets and assumed certain of the liabilities of Communications Systems Division ("CSD"), a division of General DataComm, Inc., for a total purchase price of approximately \$17 million.
+We borrowed \$16.3 million (Note 4) from a bank to pay for the entity and recorded the transaction under the purchase method of accounting.
+Under this method, if the purchase price exceeds the net tangible assets acquired, the difference is recorded as excess purchase price.
+In this circumstance, that amount was \$16.8 million.
+We attributed \$6.1 million of the excess purchase price to in-process research and development, which we expensed immediately and the balance of \$10.7 was attributed to patents and intellectual property (\$8.7 million), work force (\$1.3 million) and goodwill (\$0.7 million).
+We have classified this balance of \$10.7 million as Goodwill and Other Intangible Assets, net in the accompanying consolidated balance sheets and are amortizing it over useful lives of five years on a weighted average basis.
+We have included the results of CSD from the date of acquisition to December 31, 1999 in these financial statements.